 Brau Breitbach BB Stout – This one was just ok to me.
 I thought the bitterness lasted too long and the flavors weren’t very well balanced.
 Even though they topped it with a lot of foam it was a little flat.
 I don’t know anything about their ales, but I pass on this stout.

 Brewery 304 Cinema Houston Stout – This was my favorite beer of the festival.
 It was chocolaty, but not overpowering or sweet.
 The bitterness actually intensifies and then slowly melts away.
 It was very creamy and smooth and not overpowering like I feel most stouts are.
 I am definitely going to find a store that sells this beer.
 It was the best stout I’ve tasted.

 The Ranch Saison De Siegel – This ale had a long-lasting flavor.
-It’s a little difficult to describe the flavor because it felt very complex, but it was well balanced.
+It’s a little difficult to describe the flavor because it felt very complex, like there was a lot going on, but it was well balanced.
 My partner said it made her mouth feel a little numb like a spice that they use in Northern Chinese cuisine.
-We both felt that it wasn’t the best-tasting beer, although it was good, but it was so well balanced that it made my partner’s top 3.
+We both felt that it wasn’t the best tasting beer, although it was good, but it was so well balanced that it made my partner’s top 3.

 After several hours and 13 beers, we were finally ready to go home.
 The festival was still crowded and there were a few hours left, but I was very satisfied with the day and super proud of my cup collection.
 It may not seem like a big event or something special, but I felt blessed to have spent the day doing something that I enjoyed and sharing it with my partner.
 Part of my path is enjoying life and sharing experiences with the people I love.
 I cherish those memories and I hope that I can continue to share new experiences with my partner.